barbraparrish120/notes/README.md

 - "Today's programming wisdom is to embrace the principle of 'write readable code as if its maintenance depends on someone who hates you and knows where you live.'
 This emphasizes that clarity, simplicity, and maintainability are paramount virtues in software development.
 It’s not just about writing code that works today but ensuring it can be understood, debugged, and extended tomorrow by others or even your future self."

 In essence, the true art of programming lies not just in crafting solutions, but also in foreseeing potential complexities and minimizing them through well-structured, documented, and easily digestible code.

+# 2024-01-29
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
+Remember, clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of not over-engineering or optimizing your code prematurely, which can result in unnecessary complexity and harder-to-maintain software.
+Instead, a programmer should focus on writing clear and concise code, and only optimize it when there's concrete evidence that a specific part of the code is causing performance issues.
+This approach saves time, improves collaboration and usually results in a more robust and efficient end product.